niftynei/droidtalks/drawables/drawables.md

 getIntrinsicHeight() { returns -1; }
 ```

-^ For the drawable in an ImageView, if you pass back bounds of -1, it will set the bounds to be the maximum allowed size for the view.
+^ so let’s consider the what happens when a drawable passes back a height and width of -1, which means it has no set dimensions.

 —